viviankaun/Postgres/README.md

 3. How do I write comments in Python
     * clocstring : we can make mutile comments between two  the triple quotation marks   ''' xxxxxxxx '''
     * In-line comments: we use the hash symbol # to write a single-line comment.    #xxxxx

+# Files in repository:
+1. data folder: The metadata files written in JSON format.
+2. create_tables.py: we can run this file to create table.
+It is realted to sql_queries.py
+3. sql_queries: It is included SQL scripts which contains data schedume.
+4. etl.py: Import data into tables.
+5. etl.ipynb: Import data into tables.
+You can run by lines or blocks.